BlackMark29A/uibk_tutorium_os_2020/tutorium_2020-06-10/README.md

 With the proper shortcuts you can very easily navigate (step-over, step-into) your program and can keep an eye on your variables to see their values and how they change.
 Use this to step through your code and observe its behavior.

+#### But why?

+A debugger is a very powerful tool.
+It can not only be used to track down bugs, but is also great at helping you understand what the code actually does.
+You can step through the individual lines of your code and see how they behave.
+This might, for example, be the easiest way to wrap your head around some complex algorithm.

+With good integration a debugger should be your go-to tool, because it is literally one left-click and a button press away.
+Typing out a debug `printf` statement takes more time and gives you less information.